 Our 2014-2015 Season

-Formerly known as the Theatre Festival in Black and White, the First Annual Pittsburgh Playwrights One-Act Play Festival is open to all Pittsburgh playwrights.
-This festival will shine a light on Pittsburgh's diverse communities by soliciting plays from an array of playwrights from various cultural backgrounds.
+The Theater Festival in Black and White: Multicultural Edition is open to all Pittsburgh playwrights.
+This festival shines a light on Pittsburgh's diverse communities by soliciting plays from an array of playwrights from various cultural backgrounds.
 The only requirement is that you've lived in the Pittsburgh area for at least two years at some point.

 The scripts selected will receive a fully staged production during the festival.
 The festival will conclude with an awards ceremony where Pittsburgh Playwrights will recognize the talent during the festival.